Capstone-24-25/Vignette-Clustering-Methods/README.md

 -   `results` contains a report template `primary-vignette.ipynb` and `primary-vignette.html`

+-   `img` contains graphs from the various scripts

 ### Reference List
 For further information on clustering methods implemented on Python, here are some links that may help!
 1. https://scikit-learn.org/1.5/modules/clustering.html